 Back in those days I remember my faith soaring at that time, and I was an eager witness to others about Christ.
 But somewhere along my journey I became disillusioned by the death of my mother and failed relationships.
 I became a legalistic Christian and lived a life of drudgery.
 I eventually turned myself back over to the world and all its enticing lies about where happiness comes from.

-When I rose up off my knees on that beautiful August day, after such an earnest day of prayer, I had a feeling of incredible resolve.
+But on this beautiful August day in 2013, after such an earnest day of prayer, I had a feeling of incredible resolve.
 I remember how free I felt.
 I remember how much lighter I felt.
 And that’s when I decided to have a bite to eat.
 I simply went to the refrigerator and a sense of dizziness hit me.
 The next time I opened my eyes my view of the world, my attitude towards God and people, and the things I treasured most in my life, were forever altered.

-I seemed to have it all together on the outside, but inside I was groaning.
+I seemed to have it all together on the outside, but inside I had been groaning for quite some time.
 I felt a yearning that could not be satisfied.
-Unbeknownst to the world, I was at the bottom of a dark spiritual well and didn’t know how to climb out, and I wouldn’t ask for help.
+Unbeknownst to the world, I was at the bottom of a dark pit and didn’t know how to climb out.
+And I wouldn’t ask for help.
 Little did I know I was getting ready to take a journey with God that would teach me how to claw out of that well, inch by inch.
 When I woke up in the ICU a few days later, I suddenly had a desperate need for support from friends and family and a relationship with God.
 Thus I began my journey of physical, spiritual, and emotional healing.